 Instead of adding up multiple elements to attract telecom subscribers, it serves much better to streamline the service and application infrastructure.
 The same approach works to smooth out the internal operations as well.

-These long-winded UX solutions might look complex and demand a lot of time and efforts to be implemented.
-But once executed, they contribute significantly towards internal productivity, customer satisfaction, cost-saving and business growth.
+These long-winded UX solutions might look complex and demand a lot of time and effort to be implemented.
+But once executed, they contribute significantly towards internal productivity, customer satisfaction, cost-saving, and business growth.

 4. Added Value Integration